- Home

 Recovery of Poisoning Due to Ingesting Rat Poison in Cats

-Your cat's prognosis mainly depends on how quickly it has been diagnosed and treated post-poisoning.
-If your cat has had the poison removed from its system quickly, there is a good chance of a full recovery.
-However, if the poison is in the cat’s system for an extended period of time, permanent damage to respiratory system, GI tract, liver, and kidneys and nervous system can occur.
+Your cat's prognosis mainly depends on how quickly they are diagnosed and treated post-poisoning.
+If your cat has the poison removed from their system quickly, there is a good chance of a full recovery.
+However, if the poison is in your cat’s system for an extended period of time, permanent damage to the respiratory system, GI tract, liver, kidneys, and nervous system can occur.

-To prevent the ingestion of rat poison in the future, safely dispose of poisons in and around the home and secure your cat’s food supply to prevent tampering.
+Finally, to prevent the ingestion of rat poison in the future, safely dispose of poisons in and around the home and keep all rodenticides well out of your pet's reach.

 Poisoning in cats can be expensive to treat.
 For the "ultimutt" protection against emergency vet care costs, start searching for pet insurance today.
 Wag!’s pet insurance comparison tool lets you compare plans from leading companies like PetPlan and Embrace.
 Find the “pawfect” plan for your pet in just a few clicks!